Ubaidullah7822/devise_app/README.md

 # Pre-Requisite
 * Active Admin gem is setup
 * Devise gem is setup

-# Till Now
-Now, you have active admin up & running. you can see admin_user model crated by active admin. you can have multiple models liked with active admin. now let's move to the real work.
+* Now, you have active admin up & running. you can see admin_user model crated by active admin. you can have multiple models   linked with active admin. now let's move to the real work.

 # Configuration
 * Create a model named "Tab" to store name of tabs appearing in active admin.